kofilolx/kofilolx/README.md

-- 👋 Hi, I’m @jonathan_NII
+Hi there, I'm Nii Jonathan 👋
+I experiment by creating and destroying things in this place.🐱‍👤

+🔭 I’m currently working on something cool 😉
-- 👀 I’m interested in AI, ML and Cyber security.
+👀 I’m interested in AI, ML and Cyber security.
-- 🌱 I’m currently learning python and c++.
+🌱 I’m currently learning AI, ML and Cybersecurity
-- 💞️ I’m looking to collaborate on any machine learning project to observe how its being carried out.
+💞️ I am seeking opportunities to participate in machine learning projects as a collaborator, with the aim of           observing how they are executed.
-- 📫 How to reach me kofilolx@mail.com / +233(0)557113149.
+📫 How to reach me:kofilolx@mail.com

 <!---
 kofilolx/kofilolx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.